-Position termination according to location given in Figure 22.
+Position termination according to location given in Figure 29 or Figure 30.
 In addition, position termination so it is free from any obstructions and 12" above the average snow accumulation.

 At vent termination, care must be taken to maintain protective coatings over building materials (prolonged exposure to exhaust condensate can destroy protective coatings).
 It is recommended that the exhaust outlet not be located within 6 feet (1.8 m) of a condensing unit because the condensate can damage the painted coating.

-NOTE: If winter design temperature is below $32^{\circ} F(0^{\circ} C)$, it is recommended that the exhaust piping be insulated with $1/2^{"}$ (13 mm), Armaflex or equivalent when run through an unconditioned area.
-In extremely cold climate areas with temperature below $20^{\circ} F(6.7^{\circ} C)$ it is recommended that $3/4^{"}$ (19 mm) Armaflex or equivalent be used.
-Insulation on outside runs of exhaust pipe may be painted or wrapped to protect insulation from deterioration in accordance with the insulation manufacturers recommendation.
+NOTE: See Table 8 for maximum allowed exhaust pipe length without insulation in unconditioned space during winter design temperatures below 32°F (0°C).
+If required exhaust pipe should be insulated with 1/2" (13 mm) Armaflex or equivalent.
+In extremely cold climate areas, 3/4" (19 mm) Armaflex or equivalent may be necessary.
+Insulation on outside runs of exhaust pipe must be painted or wrapped to protect insulation from deterioration.
 Exhaust pipe insulation may not be necessary in some specific applications.